msoegiarto/final-project/README.md

-# MTL (Machine Translation)
+# Txtrans (Machine translation for txt file)

-This is a webapp that let the user to upload a file and download the translated file.
+This is a webapp that let the users to upload a text file and download the translated file.

 Beta site: https://mtl-frontend.herokuapp.com/